Inter’s 2-1 win at Cagliari marred by racist abuse

 Romelu Lukaku converted Inter’s winning penalty kick in the 72nd minute and then glared at home fans behind the goal as they had been racially abusing the former Manchester United player.

-Everton forward Moise Kean, who is also black, was subject to racist abuse when he played against Cagliari for Juventus last season, as was Blaise Matuidi the year before.
+Everton forward Moise Kean, who is also black, was subject to racist abuse when he played against Cagliari for Juventus last season , as was Blaise Matuidi the year before.

 Sunday’s latest incident took the gloss off what was Lukaku’s second goal in as many games for Inter and the team’s second straight win under Antonio Conte after last week’s 4-0 victory over newly promoted Lecce in the Nerazzurri’s opener.